 Educate and engage: Use your event to educate attendees about sustainability.
 Workshops, seminars, and interactive sessions can inspire attendees to adopt sustainable practices in their daily lives.

 Incorporating these tools, resources, and strategies into your sustainable event planning process can significantly impact its environmental impact.
 As the world moves towards a more sustainable future, event organizers must lead the way and set a positive example for others.

 Remember: There’s only one planet, and we all live on it and must preserve it for future generations.
 That’s why taking action and looking for ways to improve sustainability and promote responsible environmental policies for your upcoming events is essential.

+Thanks for reading this checklist on how to plan a sustainable event; we hope it helps you tackle eco-friendly event planning.
 For further reading on what you can do to make this happen, check out our article offering tips on making your next event more sustainable.

 Editor’s note: This was published in September 2022 and has been updated for quality and relevance.